jedrzejkubica/targets-from-pathways/README.md

 - get_genes_for_pathway(pathway_id:List[str])
 - create_gene_matrix(ensembl_ids:List[str], pathway_ids:List[str])
 - GSEA
-- parse reactome interactions
 - find all genes that are both disease-specific and on the same pathways as target
-- visualize
-- prioritze targets (network propagation?)
+- prioritze targets (network propagation? anothe scoring formula?)
+- parse reactome interactions and map new targets to pathways, visualize

 ## How to use this repo